 For Animated Productions: principal photography is the beginning of key animation.

-“Key animation” is the pivotal moment that defines/encapsulates the movement/emotion/storytelling and provides key drawings/ key poses, setting the style, timing, life and expression of the character(s) in the sequence.
-“In-betweening’/ ’assisted animation [for 3D]’ refers to animating all the individual frames between the key frames to create the appearance of motion.
+“Key animation” is the pivotal moment in the animation process that defines/encapsulates the movement/emotion and provides key frames/ poses, setting the timing, life and expression of the character(s) in the sequence.
 The key animator’s work is part of the final print.

 Stay Connected